jrosmith/.dotfiles/README.md

 git clone https://github.com/jrosmith/.dotfiles.git
 ```

-Add dotfiles as you wish.
+Add dotfiles from subfolders as you wish.
+Check respective subfolders for instructions.